SeanKilleen/seankilleen.github.io/_posts/2019-05-26-that-time-almost-became-dotnet-fdn-board-member.md

 * Regular, detailed information radiation from the Board around its initiatives and direction it’s taking
 * Outreach to all sorts of constituencies in the .NET community so that they know they have a voice
-* The rolling up of sleeves to accomplish something quickly for the community, so that the community sees the board is invested and the new energy and momentum doesn’t dissipate
+* The rolling up of sleeves to accomplish something quickly for the community, so that the community sees the board is invested and the new energy and momentum doesn’t dissipate.

+## I'd love your thoughts!

+Questions?
+Insights?
+Sound off in the comments!